Professor Claire Vajdic

 PhD (cancer epidemiology) - University of Sydney 2002

-My research program uses large-scale linked health data to drive best practice health care and reduce the burden of cancer.
+My research program uses large-scale linked health data to drive best practice health care and reduce the burden of cancer, particularly for people with infectious disease.

 For the latest comprehensive list of my publications, please click here: